HarshitKhurana/Extras/Cython/README.md

 |2.  | cdef    | cython only functions, can't access these from python-only code, must access within Cython, since there will be no C translation to Python for these.      |
 |3.  | cpdef   | C and Python.
 Will create a C function and a wrapper for Python.
 Why not *always* use cpdef?
 In some cases, you might have C only pointer, like a C array. |

+---
+> **Note:** Use 'cpdef' when you are calling this function from python code, and use 'cdef'  when you are calling this function from 'Cython' code directly.
+---

 ##### -> File Structure :
 |S.No| File Extenstion  | Explaination                                                              |